Trans Canada Trail Mile Zero : St. John's Newfoundland

 Today began with a light drizzle.
 We headed down to breakfast, still without a clear idea of how we would spend the day, but after talking to some of the helpful and friendly students at the desk, we decided to explore some of the historical sites around the city.

-As we walked downtown, we passed the Basilica Cathedral of St. John the Baptist, and saw that the doors were open.
+As we walked downtown, we passed the Basilica Cathedral of St. John the Baptist and saw that the doors were open.
 We stepped inside the beautiful Romanesque Cathedral with its stained glass windows and intricately inlaid and painted ceiling.
 It was a quiet and peaceful space, and being inside felt reminiscent of being in the churches along the Via Podiensis in France.
 We were surprised by the abundance of Portuguese artifacts and connections that were evident in the church.

 Basilica Cathedral of St. John the Baptist Newfoundland.